Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 Ingredients:

-2 tablespoons of unsweetened natural yogurt (low-fat)
+2 tablespoons unsweetened plain yogurt (low-fat)

-1 teaspoon of zeolite (in powder form)
+1 teaspoon zeolite (powdered)

 Preparation: